erincatto/box2c/docs/dynamics.md

 while the world object exists.

 #### Begin Contact Event
-This is called when two fixtures begin to overlap.
+This is called when two shapes begin to overlap.
 This is called for sensors and non-sensors.
 This event can only occur inside the time step.

 ####  End Contact Event
-This is called when two fixtures cease to overlap.
+This is called when two shapes cease to overlap.
 This is called for sensors and non-sensors.
 This may be called when a body is destroyed, so this event can occur outside the time step.